Acts of Supremacy: Second Act of Supremacy 1558

-The use of the term Supreme Governor as opposed to Supreme Head pacified some Roman Catholics and those Protestants concerned about a female leader of the Church of England.
+The use of the term Supreme Governor as opposed to Supreme Head pacified some Catholics and those Protestants concerned about a female leader of the Church of England.
 Elizabeth, who was a politique, did not prosecute nonconformist laymen, or those who did not follow the established rules of the Church of England unless their actions directly undermined the authority of the English monarch, as was the case in the vestments controversy.
 Thus, it was through the Second Act of Supremacy that Elizabeth I officially established the now reformed Church of England.
 This was a part of the Elizabethan Religious Settlement.

-Historian G. R. Elton argues that, "in law and political theory the Elizabethan supremacy was essentially parliamentary, while Henry VIII's had been essentially personal."
+Historian G. R. Elton has argued that, "in law and political theory the Elizabethan supremacy was essentially parliamentary, while Henry VIII's had been essentially personal."
 The royal supremacy was extinguished during the British Interregnum from 1649, but was restored in 1660.
 The Stuart kings used it as a justification for controlling the appointment of bishops.

-The conflation in the Crown of supreme slay authority over church and state made every secular subject of the Crown a spiritual subject of the Church as well; the Church was co-extensive with the State.
+The conflation in the Crown of supreme lay authority over church and state made every secular subject of the Crown a spiritual subject of the Church as well; the Church was co-extensive with the State.
 Contemporary English theologian Richard Hooker described the situation thus: